 There is no legal definition of what is fair or unfair but a useful definition is “minor uses, such as displaying a few lines of poetry on an interactive whiteboard, will be permitted, but uses which would undermine sales of teaching materials will still need a licence”.

-For “Sufficient acknowledgement” the library suggests using a standard citation system for academic works (e.g. Harvard).
+For “Sufficient acknowledgement” the library suggests using a standard citation system for academic works (for example, Harvard).
 For other resources (such as images taken from the internet) use the basic citation format “Type of content: Title by Author.
 Link.” providing as much information as possible.

 Some examples of fair use of excerpts used under the terms of these copyright exceptions with sufficient acknowledgement are: